-sp_ctrl (SysA) >compare scott.emp where "file >001005" orderby "Last Name,Division"

-When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes:

-/productdir/bin/sp_ctrl compare scott.emp orderby "\"Last

-Component Description Name,Division\"" override Valid for compare and compare using Overrides the sanity check and allows the comparison of tables that are out-of-sync beyond the sanity check threshold.
-The alternative to comparing the out-of-sync tables is to reload the target table by using the copy command (see Copy / append).
+Component Description When used, this option must appear after the required arguments of the command, but it can appear in any order with other options.
+Example sp_ctrl (SysA) >compare scott.emp where "file >001005" orderby "Last Name,Division" When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes: /productdir/bin/sp_ctrl compare scott.emp orderby "\"Last Name,Division\"" override Valid for compare and compare using Overrides the sanity check and allows the comparison of tables that are out-of-sync beyond the sanity check threshold.
+The alternative to comparing the out-of-sync tables is to reload the target table by using the copy command (see copy / append).
 For more information about sanity check, see how the comparison works.
 Example: SP_ctrl (sysA) > compare scott.emp override SP_ctrl (sysA) > compare using sales override port port_number Valid for compare and compare using Available for backward compatibility if the version of SharePlex is earlier than 8.0 on the source or target system.
 Specifies a port on the source system for the client process to use for communication with the server process.
 In earlier versions of SharePlex, the communication is two-way, and a random port number is selected by default for client-to-server communication.
 This option overrides the random port selection with a specific port number, such as that required by a firewall.
 Example sp_ctrl (sysA) >compare scott.emp port 1234 quickcheck Valid for compare and compare using Performs an initial check to determine if any rows are out of synchronization.
 As soon as one out-of-sync row is detected, the process stops.
 No further information is returned.
 No out-of-sync row information is logged to the compare SQL file.

-Do not use this option with the key option or any of the where options.
+Component Description Do not use this option with the key option or any of the where options.
 This option does not support LONG columns.
-Example sp_ctrl (sysA) >compare scott.emp quickcheck sp_ctrl (sysA) >compare using sales quickcheck parallelism degree sp_ctrl (sysA) >compare using sales quickcheck Valid for compare and compare using sp_ctrl (sysA) >compare scott.emp parallelism 4 sp ctrl(sysA) > compare using sales parallelism 4 sourcewhere "clause"

-Component Description the degree of parallelism.

-Bases the comparison on one or more columns in the source table when those columns do not exist in the target table.

-- Enclose clause within double quote marks and refer to tables by their fully qualified names, for example scott.emp. - Use double quote marks to enforce case sensitivity or spaces within a table name. - Dates must be in the format of 'YYYYSMMDDHH24MISS'.
+Example sp_ctrl (sysA) >compare scott.emp quickcheck sp_ctrl (sysA) > compare using sales quickcheck parallelismdegree Valid for compare and compare using Adds a parallel hint to the SELECT statement.
+For degree , set the degree of parallelism.
+Example sp_ctrl (sysA) >compare scott.emp parallelism 4 sp_ctrl (sysA) >compare using sales parallelism 4 sourcewhere "clause" Valid for compare Bases the comparison on one or more columns in the source table when those columns do not exist in the target table.
+Enclose clause within double quote marks and refer to tables by their fully qualified names, for example scott.emp.
+Use double quote marks to enforce case sensitivity or spaces within a table name.
+Dates must be in the format of 'YYYYSMMDDHH24MISS'.
 To convert a date to that format, use the Oracle TO_DATE function.
-For example if c1 is a DATE column, the WHERE clause "c1 > '10-SEP-2001'" will not work, but "c1 > to_date ('10- SEP-2001', 'DD-MON-YYYY')" will work. - When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes, like the following example: - $sp_ctrl>$ compare scott.emp sourcewhere "\"file >001005\"" - When used, this option must appear after the required command arguments, but it can appear in any order with other options.
+For example if c1 is a DATE column, the WHERE clause "c1 > '10-SEP-2001'" will not work, but "c1 > to_date('10-SEP-2001', 'DD-MON-YYYY')" will work.
+When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes, like the following example: sp_ctrl>compare scott.emp sourcewhere "\"file >001005\"" When used, this option must appear after the required command arguments, but it can appear in any order with other options.
+Example #1: